Menditect/documentation/docs/intro.md

 ---
-sidebar_position: 1
+sidebar_class_name: hidden
 slug: /
 ---

-# MTA documentation
+# Menditect Documentation

-Welcome to the [Menditect ®](https://menditect.com) Test Automation Documentation site.
+Welcome to the [Menditect ®](https://menditect.com) Documentation site.

-Browse through the different topics in the reference guide, read the latest release notes or use the how-to if you want to get started with MTA.
+Browse through the different topics in the reference guide, read the latest release notes or use the how-to if you want to get started.
 Use the menu buttons to continue in one of the sections.

 Click on the Menditect logo anytime to return to this page.